 It’s nice to have an Arts & Crafts element to your Easter basket!
 Since Easter is such a family-centric holiday, it’s great to turn off your devices and really connect over a creative experience.
 This year, I got the kids chalk to draw with in the driveway.
 The nice bright colors will look great against the jet-black pavement!

 Another great church trick…put a new book in your child’s Easter Basket!
 I don’t know about yours, but my toddler wants to read new books about a trillion times the first day she gets them.
 An engrossed child makes for a less-stressed Mama.
 Amen to that.
 This is also a good airplane trick…just saying.

 It’s so lovely to personalize your child’s Easter Basket in some way.
 It really makes kids feel special!
 But personalization doesn’t mean it has to take forever, cost a fortune, or be challenging to pull off.
 This year I created a DIY element to my kids’ baskets just by dyeing eggs and using crafting elements I already had on hand to make them extra special.

 When dyeing the eggs, dip repeatedly, and let the dye drip around the egg to create an easy marbleized look.
 Next, use stickers, a fine-tipped Sharpie, googly eyes, craft paper, and your imagination to create special messages and characters for your basket!
 I put each of my children’s names on an egg in their basket along with a sweet Easter message.
 Then I made cute chick and bunny characters by adhering printed craft paper and eyes to my eggs!
-I highly recommend using these sticky “Zots” for project like this since they’re super strong, and you don’t have to wait for glue to dry.
+I highly recommend using these sticky “Zots” for projects like this since they’re super strong, and you don’t have to wait for the glue to dry.

 Do you have any tried and true Easter Basket ingredients that you use year after year?
 Let me know in the comments below!